 Ah, scones.
-Probably one of the most underrated breakfast or afternoon treats in America.
+Probably one of the most underrated breakfast, brunch and afternoon treats in America.
 These Blueberry White Chocolate Scones are fluffy on the inside and crisp on the outside.
-Then topped with a Lemon Glaze that pulls the entire pastry flavor together these will be a new must-make recipe for any brunch occasion.
+The blueberry and white chocolate scones are then topped with a Lemon Glaze that pulls the entire pastry together.
+These homemade blueberry lemon scones will be a new must-make recipe for any brunch occasion.
 Scones are a bit more work than your average muffin or cookie recipe, but they are so much better and in my opinion a little more fancy and special.
-So fire up the tea kettle and get ready to enjoy a delicious sweet treat!
+So fire up the tea kettle and get ready to enjoy a delicious blueberry and white chocolate scone!

 What Do You Need To Make Blueberry White Chocolate Scones?

 The kitchen tools you will need for this blueberry lemon scones recipe are:

 - A Large and Small Bowl

 - A Cheese Grater, Pastry Cutter or Sharp Knife